-Think of the narrative as a collective dream come crashing down, a dream the world dreamt for itself, of creating a new world according to their own rules.
+Think of the narrative as a collective dream coming crashing down, a dream the world dreamt for itself, of creating a new world according to its own rules.

-Simply, the story of a family that tried run away from its past, but could not.
+Simply, the story of a family that tried to run away from its past, but could not.